jagi/meteor-astronomy/README.md

 #### Reactivity and reloading

 As you may know the collection's `find` method returns a Mongo cursor which is reactive.
-The Meteor Astronomy library doesn't change anything here - cursors are still reactive.
+The Astronomy library doesn't change anything here - cursors are still reactive.

 ```js
 Template.main.helpers({